 An indoor composting system that is 1'x1'x4' can house 4,000-6,000 worms.
 Once, the food supply is balanced with the population worms naturally stop having so many babies.
 Either that or worm college is just more expensive in large thriving worm societies, so who wants 6 kids in the big city?

-1,000 worms can eat half a pound of garbage (junk mail, newspaper, kitchen scraps) every day turning it in to worm castings which can be sold to desparte gardeners at surprisingly high prices at your local farmer's market!
-Or just hoard it yourself and grow freakishly large plants!
+1,000 worms can eat half a pound of garbage (junk mail, newspaper, kitchen scraps) every day turning it in to worm castings which can be sold to desparte gardeners at surprisingly high prices at your local farmer's market, so they can grow all that natural food healthy people like to eat, while they also exercise with equipment as the URBNFIT balance disc perfect for home!
+You can also learn to hoard it yourself and grow freakishly large plants if you're into gardening!
 Learn more at https://www.paydaychampion.com/payday-consolidation/

 Worms can be sold too they don't mind as long as it's not to a fisherperson.
 They are easy to trick, though, (since they don't have eyes) so you can sell them to fisherpeople anyway, just tell them they are going to a nice garden.

 Think of all the pounds of trash we could keep out of landfills if everyone had worms?
 You would not get as much for selling them, then, so maybe it's not as nice of an idea as I first thought.
 Hmm.

 All of the dirt that you see in the world everywhere just about all of it was made by worms!